tandeshao/tp/docs/UserGuide.md

 #### 4.3.2.
 Scrubbing address book: `scrub`

 * Similar to [delete](#431-deleting-a-person-delete) as it cleans up the address book of unwanted contacts.
-* Allows multiple person to be deleted by specifying the criteria to delete a person by through the use of prefixes.
+* Allows multiple persons to be deleted by specifying the criteria to delete a person through the use of prefixes.
 * Abπ would use the specified criteria and scan through the person list and delete anybody that matches the criteria.
-* Duplicated prefix arguments are treated as the same criteria to delete a person by.
+* Duplicated prefix arguments are treated as the same criteria to delete a person.
 Examples of duplicated prefix arguments include `scrub t/family t/family`.

 Format: `scrub [p/PHONE] [e/EMAIL DOMAIN] [t/TAG]…​`
-* Delete contacts that matches any of the phone number, email domain or tag specified from the command.
+* Delete contacts that match any of the phone number, email domain or tag specified from the command.
 * At least one parameter must be present.
 * For phone number and tags, an exact match criteria is employed, where `scrub t/family` would only scrub contacts that have the tag "family".
 * For email, an exact match criteria is employed for the email domain.
 Look at the information box below to learn more about what is an email domain.
 * Note that for phone numbers, white spaces are ignored.
 That is, ABπ sees "+65 90400204" and "+6590400204" as equivalent numbers.
 * The matching criteria is case-insensitive.
-* Prefix arguments must conform to the attribute constraints.

 <div markdown="span" class="alert alert-info">
 :information_source: **Note:** Email domain is defined to be the string that is after the "@" symbol (inclusive).
 For example, a valid scrub command that removes contacts based on their email domain is: `scrub e/@gmail` or `scrub e/@gmail.com`.
 Note that `scrub e/tester@gmail.com` would result in an invalid command format error since "e/" only takes in a valid domain name.